Just yesterday, two notable things happened during my day:

 Yes.
 Though most folks are not allergic to ladybugs and ladybugs are not considered toxic, there is a very small probability that you could be.
 Ladybugs release hemolymph, or blood, from their legs as a response to stress.
 This yellowish-orange foul-smelling liquid, if accidentally rubbed into your eyes, can cause conjunctivitis.
 An allergic reaction could also occur if this fluid is somehow ingested or comes into contact with the skin, particularly an open wound.

 Ladybugs are very beneficial insects, are awed by children, and, both historically and cross-culturally, are considered to be talismans of good luck.
 If you find your home being invaded by the Halloween lady beetle or the pumpkin ladybird beetle (also known as Asian lady beetles) this fall, they’re wanting to overwinter in your home.
 Turn to Dr. Killigan’s Six Feet Under to immediately rid yourself of these intruders.
 You may also vacuum them up and release them back into the wild.
-A third option is to use Dr. Killigan’s Insect Buster and disperse diatomaceous earth (which must be purchased separately) across their entry points.
+A third option is to use Dr. Killigan’s Insect Buster and disperse Dust to Dust across their entry points.
+(Dust to Dust Non-Toxic Insect Powder is a safer and more effective alternative to diatomaceous earth for insect control, proven to have kill times up to 50% faster than diatomaceous earth.)
 Either way, our non-toxic pest control solutions are always here for you.

 On another note, have you ever been nippled on or pinched by a ladybug?
 We’d enjoy hearing about your experience in the comment section below.